-This article discusses the symptoms and causes of hypercapnia and outlines some of the treatment options available to help manage the condition.
+This article discusses symptoms and causes of hypercapnia and outlines some treatment options.

-These symptoms of hypercapnia may arise from shorter periods of shallow or slow breathing, such as during deep sleep.
+These symptoms may arise from shorter periods of shallow or slow breathing, such as during deep sleep.

 The symptoms of severe hypercapnia require immediate medical attention, as they can cause long-term complications.
-Some cases may be fatal.
+Some may even be fatal.

 - depression or paranoia

-Chronic bronchitis leads to inflammation and mucus in the airways, while emphysema involves damage to the air sacs or alveoli in the lungs.
+Chronic bronchitis leads to inflammation and mucus in the airways, while emphysema involves damage to the alveoli (air sacs) in the lungs.

 Both conditions can cause increased levels of carbon dioxide in the bloodstream.